 Workflow automation opportunities

-Send immediate alerts to relevant personnel
+Send real-time alerts to relevant personnel

 Activate deterrent measures like lights or alarms